Changes to your Tenancy

 You can apply for a joint tenancy from the start or apply to change (or convert) an existing single (sole) tenancy to a joint tenancy.

 If you are married or in a registered civil partnership you can add your partner to your sole tenancy at any time.
-If you are a cohabiting couple or family members, you must have lived together at the property for at least 12 months.
+If you are a cohabiting couple, you must have lived together at the property for at least 12 months.

 You need to apply to us for a joint tenancy.
 We may refuse your application for a joint tenancy if you or the other person: